oliversavio/oliversavio.github.io/_posts/2020-03-16-running-docker-in-production.md

 {% highlight bash linenos %}
 screen ~/Library/Containers/com.docker.docker/Data/vms/0/tty
 {% endhighlight %}
 _Now you are inside the VM and should be able to navigate to to `/var/lib/docker/volumes/rest-app-vol/_data`.
-On a side note, since you are starting a `screen` I'd highly recommend you learn the basics of you using `screen`._
+On a side note, since you are starting a `screen` I'd highly recommend you learn the basics of using `screen`._

 ## [Understanding memory and CPU limits](#understanding-memory-and-cpu-limits)